 2. Operational risks – staffing, health and safety, maintenance of machinery, reliance on a supplier

 3. Financial risks – budgeting, cash flow, fraud

 4. IT risks – security, system application controls, disaster recovery plans

 5. Compliance risks – code of conduct, monitoring legislative changes, regulatory environment

 Once the key risks have been identified, the next step is to consider implementing controls which mitigate the risks identified.
 Controls commonly take the following forms:

 Preventive Controls: controls designed to prevent undesirable events from occurring.
 Examples of preventive controls include segregation of duties, maintenance programmes, approvals and authorisations.

 Detective Controls: controls designed to find errors or irregularities.
 Examples of detective controls include reconciliations, stocktakes and exception reports.

 Directive Controls: actions taken to cause or encourage a desirable event to occur.
 Examples of directive controls include policies and procedures, position descriptions and preparation of budgets.

-All businesses and organisations, big or small, for profit or not for profit, should regularly consider and review their control environment including performing routine risk assessments and implementing the necessary controls to mitigate the risks identified.
+All businesses and organisations, big or small, for profit or not for profit, should regularly consider internal control reviews, including performing routine risk assessments and implementing the necessary controls to mitigate the risks identified.